Planning on a visit to Yosemite National Park? Here’s a fun guide on things to do in this exceptionally beautiful park.

 Let me tell you a short story first.
 When I was in high school, I spent the summer break in the U.S. to study English.
 I stayed with my American host family and they took me to Yosemite for a week.
 I absolutely fell in love with it, and in fact I wanted to be a park ranger as my future career.
-It influenced my decision to major in environmental science for college and know everything there is to know about this wonderful and magical place.
+It influenced my decision to major in environmental science for college and learn everything there is to know about this wonderful and magical place.
 The part I didn’t know then was that only American citizen can become a US National Park ranger.
 Oops!
 Anyways, are you ready for the road trip?
 Let’s go!

 On the Way to Visiting Yosemite

 Yosemite National Park is about 190 miles (305 km) from where my family lives and it takes about 4 hours to get there.
 Along the way, we enjoyed the many sights of California, including wind generators, many different type of fruit trees, fields, and animals grazing.

 During the non-peak season, the route to the park is actually not crowded at all and empty for stretches at time as you see in the photo above.

 As you drive past the old western town of Groveland, the entrance to the park is 25 miles away.
 Almost there!